 We identified the areas of the range which needed attention and after much research found only three places in the country specialising in cast iron ranges.
 As you can imagine spare parts for a 1850 range are few and far between.

 We found a local blacksmith who made a new front grill, we replaced the fire bricks and raised the height of the fire grate.
-We needed to find two oven trays and shelf, these were sourced from two other different companies in the south of England.
+We needed to find two oven trays and a shelf, these were sourced from two different companies one in North Yorkshire and the other in Somerset.

 new front grill and raise the grate